'Etched in stone:' Dubuque manufacturer's 'honor walk' recognizes military veteran employees

 “I wouldn’t have missed this for anything,” he said.
 “This is a big deal for me and for my family.
 To know that my name is going to be here, that means a lot.”

-Quatrochi was among dozens of Deere employees who gathered outside the Dubuque plant this morning to see a new monument honoring military veterans who work for the company.
+Quatrochi was among dozens of Deere employees who gathered outside the Dubuque plant Thursday morning to see a new monument honoring military veterans who work for the company.

 The monument features more than 130 bricks bearing the names of the veterans and the military branches in which they served.
 Between the pavers and the American flag, a newly erected monument reads “Honoring our employee veterans who have protected and defended this great nation.”